Breck37/react-sockets/README.md

 ## To begin, lets first understand what WebSockets are.

 ### Full Answer:
-WebSockets are an advanced technology that makes an open interactive communication session open between the user's browser anda  server.
+WebSockets are an advanced technology that makes an open interactive communication session open between the user's browser and a server.
 With this, you can send messages to a server and receive event-driven responses without having to poll the server for a reply (MDN)

 ### Interfaces: